tweag/sparkle/README.md

 Or use `--nix`: since it won't use your globally installed JDK, it will have no trouble finding its own locally installed one.

+### Gradle <= 2.12 incompatible with JDK 9

+If you're using JDK 9, note that you'll need to either downgrade to JDK 8 or update your Gradle version, since Gradle versions up to and including 2.12 are not compatible with JDK 9.

 ## License

 Copyright (c) 2015-2016 EURL Tweag.